-\Please visit newschool.edu/nssr to view the New School for Social Research's course catalog for descriptions of course content.
-Students are strongly encouraged to complete the requirements for the degree within two years.
+\Please visit newschool.edu/nssr/psychology-courses to view the New School for Social Research's Department of Psychology's course catalog for descriptions of course content.
+Students are strongly encouraged to complete the requirements for the degree within two uears.